sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 network, or the fully qualified domain name (FQDN) of the SIP service provider network.
-If the transport address of a registrar is specified using either a subdomain or a fully qualified domain name, the DNS element need to be populated with one or more valid DNS server IP addresses.
+If the transport address of a registrar is specified using either a subdomain or a fully qualified domain name, the DNS element needs to be populated with one or more valid DNS server IP addresses.

 * **callControl**: A leaf-list that specifies the transport address of